RahulAnkola/Image-Steganography/README.md

 2. Enter the cover and stego image name. (make sure the images are on desktop)
 3. Images after applying robustness will be saved on desktop.

-Refer the document for more details.
+Refer the document or ppt for more details.
 (Includes algorithm to encode and decode)